As your firm evaluates moving to the cloud – as most firms today will inevitably do – your list of priorities will likely include:

 But another critical business area your firm should put some thought into is the effect of the cloud movement on your internal IT department (assuming you have one).
 What exactly happens to a firm’s IT team once it moves operations into a cloud environment?
 Is there still value in maintaining an in-house staff?

 The simple answer is ‘yes,’ but the day-to-day responsibilities for those staffers may not look quite the same post-cloud.
+Outsourcing to the cloud continues to grow in popularity among firms small and large.
 With a fully managed service provider, everyday management is typically taken care of – leaving internal resources with a lot more time on their hands.
 But that doesn’t mean there’s no longer a need for an IT department.
-And it certainly doesn’t mean IT managers should be left to twiddling their thumbs.
-Here are a few long-term projects ideally suited for a full-time technology staff no longer bogged down by mundane software patches and licensing upgrades:
+And it certainly doesn’t mean IT managers should be left to twiddle their thumbs.

-Cybersecurity programs.
+Cyber Risk Management.
 You’ve heard us say it before, but cybersecurity is the hottest topic in the investment industry right now.
-With the SEC providing an extensive questionnaire for registered firms to follow, it’s critical that firms take the time to assess their security practices and employ robust programs to not only meet SEC demands but also satisfy investors.
-Even if a firm chooses to leverage an outsourced cloud solution for their daily infrastructure (which may come with some inherent security features), any physical infrastructure that still resides on-premise at the firm would need to be protected.
-Beyond management of on-premise technology, hedge fund IT staffs should also be forward-thinking and address large-scale security initiatives and ensure the entire organization is involved in regulating and mitigating security issues.
+With SEC eyes looming and investors playing cautious with investments, it’s critical that firms take the time to assess their security practices and employ robust programs to meet growing demands.
+Even for firms that choose to leverage an outsourced cloud solution for their daily infrastructure (which may come with some inherent security features), any physical infrastructure that still resides on-premise at the firm would need to be protected.
+Beyond management of on-premise technology, investment firm IT staffs should also be forward-thinking and address large-scale cybersecurity initiatives and ensure the entire organization is involved in regulating and mitigating security issues.

-Regulatory compliance.
+Regulatory Compliance.
 Outside of the SEC’s recent focus on cybersecurity, there are other regulatory issues firms should be sure to comply with.
 As part of a fund’s overall technology program, IT staffs should work with internal or external compliance experts to address any gaps the firm may have and ensure operations are in sync with existing regulatory requirements on state, federal and international (if applicable) levels.
-For example, on the international front, recent initiatives such as the Financial Conduct Authority’s Dear CEO letter and AIFMD should be on the radar for any affected parties.

-Due diligence.
+Due Diligence.
 Investor expectations are higher than ever, and technology has become one of the most critical components of the due diligence process.
-As technology service providers, we assist our hedge fund clients with DDQs on a regular basis and have seen an immense uptick in both the quantity of requests as well as their complexity.
+As technology service providers, we assist our asset management clients with DDQs on a regular basis and have seen an immense uptick in both the quantity of requests as well as their complexity.
 Investors are no longer satisfied with ‘checking the box’ responses.
 Internal CTOs and IT staffs can assist this process enormously and often work directly with investors in providing the necessary information to secure allocations.

-Application integration.
-Hedge funds and investment firms who employ custom or in-house applications may look to keep IT staff on-site to manage not only integration but development of the application set being used.
+Application Integration.
+Hedge funds and private equity firms who employ custom or proprietary applications may look to keep IT staff on-site to manage not only integration, but development of the application set being used.

 Photo Credit: Shutterstock